Sanjeewa001/eight25Test/README.md

 # One Page Website

-This project is a one-page website that includes sections for a homepage, testimonial, contact, and a banner, each with a different background image.
+This project is a one-page website that includes sections for a hero section, testipromotion section, learning section, testimonial, each with a different background image.

 ## Project Structure